Global HiringContact us

 Recent developments in Cyprus

 Local and international employment law is always changing.
 Thankfully, we keep a close eye on the latest developments, so you don’t have to.
-Read on to find out what’s been happening in Cyprus.
+Read on to find out what’s been happening in Cyprus (2026).

-Mandatory digital submission of employment terms via ERGANI system (2025)
+Mandatory digital submission of employment terms via the ERGANI system (2026)

-Pension reform and Cost of Living Adjustment (CoLA) modernisation (2025)
+Cost of Living Adjustment (CoLA) restoration and modernisation (2026)

 Employer of Record in Cyprus